inspec/inspec-aws/docs/resources/aws_api_gateway_deployments.md

 # aws\_api\_gateway\_deployments

-Use the `aws_api_gateway_deployments` InSpec audit resource to test properties of a single plural AWS ApiGateway Deployment.
+Use the `aws_api_gateway_deployments` InSpec audit resource to test properties of multiple AWS ApiGateway Deployments.

-The AWS::ApiGateway::Deployment resource deploys an API Gateway RestApi resource to a stage so that clients can call the API over the internet.
+The AWS::ApiGateway::Deployment resource deploys an API Gateway RestAPI resource to a stage so that clients can call the API over the internet.
 The stage acts as an environment.

 ## Syntax

 Ensure that the deployment exists.

-    describe aws_api_gateway_deployments(rest_api_id: 'value') do
+    describe aws_api_gateway_deployments(rest_api_id: 'REST_API_ID') do
       it { should exist }
     end